 The terrace in front of the cathedral enjoys a commanding view over the southern part of Ferentino which since Roman time housed most of the monuments of the town because it slopes down in a less steep way than the northern part.
 Gregorovius' eye was immediately caught by S. Maria Maggiore, a church which was completed in 1150, only a few years after the cathedral, but in a very different style.

-S. Maria Maggiore is considered the first example of Cistercian architecture in Italy, which introduced some Gothic elements to the country; in this website you can see other examples of Cistercian buildings: S. Maria del Paradiso near Viterbo, the cathedral of S. Martino al Cimino and the cathedral of Sezze.
+S. Maria Maggiore is considered the first example of Cistercian architecture in Italy, which introduced some Gothic elements to the country; in this website you can see other examples of Cistercian buildings: Abbazia di Fossanova, Chiesa Abbaziale di Casamari, S. Maria del Paradiso near Viterbo and the cathedral of S. Martino al Cimino.

 While the sculptures which decorate the portals of the cathedral appear rather naive, those of S. Maria Maggiore show a superior quality; marbles which decorated the Roman baths were used for them.
 Ferentino has several other historical churches, but they have lesser importance from an artistic point of view.